-We expect to receive net proceeds of approximately \$85.6 million from the sale of 4,000,000 common units offered by this prospectus supplement, after deducting underwriting discounts and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase 600,000 additional common units in full, we expect to receive additional net proceeds of approximately \$12.9 million.
-We will use the net proceeds from this offering (and the net proceeds from any exercise of the underwriters' option to purchase additional common units) to repay outstanding indebtedness under our revolving working capital credit facility and our revolving acquisition credit facility.
+We expect to receive net proceeds of approximately \$ million from the sale of 4,500,000 common units offered by this prospectus supplement, after deducting underwriting discounts and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase the 675,000 additional common units in full, we expect to receive additional net proceeds of approximately \$ million.
+Our general partner will not be making a capital contribution to maintain its percentage ownership interest in us.
+After this offering, our general partner will own a 0.7% general partner interest in us.

+We will use the net proceeds from this offering (and the net proceeds from any exercise of the underwriters' option to purchase additional common units) to repay outstanding indebtedness under our revolving general partnership credit facility, which was borrowed to fund the acquisitions of the Liberty and MGS businesses and to fund other capital expenditures in our midstream business.